10% off for first time customers! Use code “daytrypfirst” at checkout.

 Common Side Effects

-- Phentermine: As a stimulant, phentermine’s side effects reflect its adrenaline-boosting action.
+• Phentermine: As a stimulant, phentermine’s side effects reflect its adrenaline-boosting action.
 Common side effects of phentermine include: a faster heart rate, elevated blood pressure, insomnia (sleeplessness), nervousness/anxiety, dry mouth, and constipation.
-Many users feel a burst of energy or even jittery.
+Many users feel a burst of energy or even feel jittery.
 These effects can be bothersome – for example, some people on phentermine report trouble sleeping, palpitations, or feeling “on edge” due to the stimulant nature.
-Phentermine’s side effects generally subside when the medication is stopped, but while on it, you need to monitor heart rate and blood pressure.
+Phentermine’s side effects generally subside when the medication is stopped, but while on it, you need to monitor your heart rate and blood pressure.
 Drinking plenty of water can help with dry mouth and constipation, and avoiding dosing late in the day can help with insomnia.
-Overall, phentermine’s tolerability is acceptable for most healthy individuals short-term, but it definitely has more stimulant-related side effects than semaglutide.
+Overall, phentermine’s tolerability is acceptable for most healthy individuals in the short term, but it definitely has more stimulant-related side effects than semaglutide.

 Serious Risks and Precautions